21 November 2022

 Many of the same principles apply during an IVF treatment.
 A different hormonal medication protocol encourages the production of as many mature eggs as appropriate for the patient.
 This may vary between 3 and 11.
 The hormonal medication ensures that the process of a dominant follicle for ovulation will be prevented.
 Instead, the purpose of the medication is to encourage an adequate number of follicles to develop into mature eggs that can be retrieved from the ovaries for fertilization in the laboratory.

-A series of follicle scans is part of the standard procedures employed by fertility doctors, as with AI, to determine the ideal circumstances for egg retrieval and subsequent transfer of an embryo back to the uterus.
+Several follicular scan results are part of the standard procedures employed by fertility doctors, as with AI, to determine the ideal circumstances for egg retrieval and subsequent transfer of an embryo back to the uterus.

 Finding out more about follicle scans at IVI

+Follicle tracking trying to conceive is essential.
 If you’d like to find out more about how we use the latest technology and techniques, including follicle sonography, during the course of a fertility assessment or fertility treatments at IVI, just get in touch using our online contact form.

 Comments are closed here.